AtsushiSakai/PythonRobotics/docs/modules/localization/histogram_filter_localization/histogram_filter_localization.rst

 In the simulation, we want to estimate x-y position, so we use 2D grid data.

-There are 4 steps for the histogram filter to estimate the probability as below:
+There are 4 steps for the histogram filter to estimate the probability distribution.

 Step1: Filter initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^